Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ## Learning Objective 3

-LO3: Plan how to gather feedback for further improvement in lesson development
+LO3: Plan how to gather feedback for further improvement in lesson development.

 ### Learning Activities